 Riding through an electron beam irradiator

-Anyone even entering the same area as the device would likely receive a fatal dose nearly instantly.
-The radiation is so intense, the air is ionized and glows blue (seen clearly at timestamp 1:08) – an effect seen above the Chernobyl reactor right after it’s explosion.
+Anyone even entering the same room as the active device would likely receive a fatal dose nearly instantly.
+The radiation is so intense, the air itself is ionized to the point it glows blue (seen clearly at timestamp 1:08 in the video below).
+It’s was an effect seen above the Chernobyl reactor right after it’s explosion.